craggASAP/Nicotinic_Receptor/ASAP5/README.md

 **Installation:**

-To install MATLAB you require a paid subscription from MATLAB.
+To install MATLAB you require a paid subscription from MATLAB for both PC and MacOS machine, the matlab code in this folder has been tested on a PC machines.
-You can isntall python at this link: https://www.python.org/downloads/
+You can isntall python at this link: https://www.python.org/downloads/, the python code in this folder as been tested on MacOS machine.

 **Files:**